bgamari/ghc-wiki-import/trac-mod-wsgi.md

 For more troubleshooting tips, see also the [mod\_python troubleshooting](trac-mod-python#troubleshooting) section, as most Apache-related issues are quite similar, plus discussion of potential [ application issues](http://code.google.com/p/modwsgi/wiki/ApplicationIssues) when using mod\_wsgi.
+The wsgi page also has a [ Integration With Trac](http://code.google.com/p/modwsgi/wiki/IntegrationWithTrac) document.

 ---